orenm13/Genetic-Algorithm-in-Haskell/README.md

 ```
 Currently the code tries to find Rosenbrock function from the above Article.

-Notice that if the Algirithm reaches the threshold before the final Genretation it will return the output and stop.
-For Example this is a test run from my PC (the +RTS flag uses to work on 8 cores):
+Notice that if the Algirithm reaches the threshold before the final genretation it will return the output and stop.
+For example this is a test run from my PC (the +RTS flag uses to work on 8 cores):

 ```
 » Genetic-Algoritm-exe 500 20 0.01 10 +RTS -N8                                                                                             orenm@OrenPC